 estlin usher (he/him) is a sound artist and composer based out of Chicago, IL, USA, working with synthesis, electro-acoustic techniques, and sample manipulation to create immersive and evocative listening environments. estlin’s work explores the sound of objects in the world and how they relate to history, politics, and concepts beyond the traditional notion of music, sound, and noise.
 In collaboration with X. A. Li as Post Consumer Material, an artificial industrial/experimental media project.
-In collaboration with Andy Klingensmith as Field Dept., a sound-art project exploring objects, field recordings, and process-based compositional strategies.
-He is a Modern Concern associate, and assists with production, design, curation, and vision for the label.
+In collaboration with Rush Falknor as IG Metall, a proletarian industrial techno group, and with Andy Klingensmith as Field Dept., a sound-art project exploring objects, field recordings, and process-based compositional strategies.
 He founded postcapital.club in 2020, and can be contacted through the Contact page, bandcamp, or @ex.esn (ig).

-Below is a selection of recent solo releases, both self-released and on other labels.
+Below is a selection of recent releases.
 The list begins with the most recent release and moves to the oldest down the page.